tuosuniversity/Vellum/Output/EN/4_Perception in Practice/49_Non-Local_Consciousness_and_Attention.md

 ## Article 1

-### SEO-Optimized Title: Unlock Your Intuition: How Quantum Physics Explains Mindful Insight and Non-Local Consciousness
+### Unlock Your Intuition: How Quantum Physics Explains Mindful Insight and Non-Local Consciousness

 **Article Body:**